-In an effort to provide timely notice to the WLU community, and in the event of a serious incident, which may pose an on-going threat to members of the WLU community, a Timely Warning Notice is sent via the WLU Alert System to all students and employees on campus.
+To provide timely notice to the WLU community, and in the event of a serious incident, which may pose an ongoing threat to members of the WLU community, a Timely Warning Notice is sent via the WLU Alert System to all students and employees on campus.
 Typically, the University will use the email system to distribute a timely warning notice.
-The notices are generally written by Dean of Students and/or his/her designee, and they are approved and distributed to the community by Office of Student Services or the Office of Institutional Advancement.
-Updates to the WLU community about any particular case resulting in a Timely Warning Notice may be distributed via blast email, may be posted on the WLU web site or may be posted through the electronic board system.
+The notices are generally written by either the Vice President of Student Services or Clery Compliance Coordinator, and/or his/her designee, and they are approved and distributed to the community.
+Updates to the WLU community about any case resulting in a Timely Warning Notice may be distributed via blast email, may be posted on the WLU web site, or may be posted through the electronic board system.

 Timely Warning Notices are usually distributed for the following Uniform Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) classifications: arson, criminal homicide, and robbery.
 Cases of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by WLUPD.
 For example, if an assault occurs between two students who have a disagreement, there may be no on-going threat to other WLU community members and a Timely Warning Notice would not be distributed.
-The WLU Police and Dean of Students or designee reviews all reports to determine if there is an on-going threat to the community and if the distribution of a Timely Warning Notice is warranted.
+The WLU Police, Clery Compliance Coordinator, and Vice President of Student Services or designee reviews all reports to determine if there is an on-going threat to the community and if the distribution of a Timely Warning Notice is warranted.
 Timely Warning Notices may also be posted for other crime classifications, as deemed necessary.

-A daily crime and fire log is available for review at the WLUPD at their office, located by the east wing of Main Hall currently, 7:00 a.m. - 3:00 p.m.
+A daily crime and fire log are available for review at the WLUPD at their office, located by the east wing of Main Hall currently, 7:00 a.m. - 3:00 p.m.
 Monday through Friday, excluding holidays.
 The information in the crime log typically includes the case number, classification, date reported, date occurred, time occurred, general location, and disposition of each crime.
-The information about fires in on campus residential facilities includes the nature of the fire, date, time and location.
+The information about fires in on campus residential facilities includes the nature of the fire, date, time, and location.